 Some homeowners apply masking or duct tape to their windows in preparation for a hurricane.
+The theory being, the tape will prevent the windows from breaking.
 The fact is, tape will do nothing to help preserve your windows or protect your home.
-It’s simply a waste of time that could have been better spent doing other things in preparation for the hurricane’s arrival.
+There are far better things to spend your time on when preparing for a hurricane.

-The best way to secure your windows during a hurricane is to install specifically designed hurricane shutters.
+If you’ve got some extra cash, you can have hurricane shutters installed.
 There are many different types, colors, and styles to choose from.
 Some are motorized and roll down with the push of a button while others have to be manually put in place and removed.
 In either case, these shutters will provide the best protection against wind and debris generated by a hurricane.
-Unfortunately, this is by far the most expensive solution that not everyone can afford.